s9roll7/comfyui_cotracker_node/README.md

 Added the enable_backward option.
 This is an experimental feature intended for tracking objects that don't appear in the first frame.
 Fixed a bug where the min_distance option was sometimes ignored.

+### 2025-6-24
+ver 1.0.3
+Fixed a bug that could trigger errors in OpenCV functions.
+Fixed an issue where certain mask shapes were not handled correctly.

 ### Related resources
 - [CoTracker](https://github.com/facebookresearch/co-tracker)